Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 For all the latest guides, deals and loopholes, sign up today – it's spam-free!

-If you buy an annual season ticket for a route which starts and/or ends in the Network Railcard Area (primarily London and south-east England, but also includes parts of East Anglia and the Midlands), or if you buy an annual travelcard from Transport for London (TfL), you'll also get an Annual Gold Card.
+If you buy an annual season ticket for a route which starts and/or ends in the Network Railcard area (primarily London and south-east England, but also includes parts of East Anglia, the east and west Midlands and south-west England), or if you buy an annual travelcard from Transport for London (TfL), you'll also get an Annual Gold Card.

 This gives a similar discount as a Network Railcard and also gives you a third off off-peak travel in London with an Oyster card.
 When you buy a qualifying season ticket, it should say 'Gold Card' at the bottom.
 Those buying an annual travelcard on their Oyster card will be given a separate Gold Card at the ticket office, but it's worth double-checking the discount has been added to your Oyster.